 My husband Thom had a rather cantankerous relationship with his mother.
-Roberta had a very strong need for approval, especially from others, so she expected Thom to be the perfect child.
-Unfortunately, the more she attempted to control his inquisitive behavior, the more rebellious he became.
-But a very helpful thing Roberta did do for him was to plant an extremely powerful seed in his mind.
+Bert, short for Roberta, had a very strong need for approval, especially from others.
+That led her to working every day to make Thom the perfect child.
+Unfortunately, the more she tried, the more rebellious he became.
+But even then, something she did do for him was to plant an extremely powerful seed in his mind.
 Ironically, rather than tell him directly, he overheard her saying it to a neighbor.
 That seed, that statement was, “Thom can do anything he sets his mind to.”
 Not only did that seed sprout and take root, it’s been a guiding principal in his life.
-Of course, when you think about it, most of us live our entire lives based upon what we’ve set our mind to be, do, or have.
+And I’d bet, when you think about it, most of us live our entire lives based upon what we’ve set our mind to be, do, or have.
 Regrettably, many of us ignore the power of that set point as well as our ability to adjust it in a positive way by design.

 Because I write so much about maintaining a positive attitude and happiness, I frequently hear from others that suggest that it is easy for me because I have such a great life.
 But from my perspective, a big reason why I have such a great life is exactly because that is what “I’ve made up my mind” to have.
 While that might sound like bragging or even being delusional, I am actually just following in the footsteps of Abraham Lincoln.
 Lincoln is reported to have said, “Folks are usually about as happy as they make up their mind to be.”

 And Lincoln should know.
 In case you’ve forgotten, Lincoln had a very tumultuous life.
 History shows that Lincoln battled with sadness and depression his entire life.
-Not only did he fail in two business ventures, he lost a number of elections for public office, including the Vice Presidency.
+Not only did he fail in two business ventures, he lost a number of elections for public office, including the Vice-Presidency.
 His mother and sister died when he was young and his first fiancée died before they were married.
 Following that he had a nervous breakdown and was bed-ridden for six months.
-When he eventually did marry his wife had four children, and only one of them lived to maturity.
+When he eventually did marry his wife had four children with only one of them living to maturity.
 Yet in spite of all that loss and challenge he was able to say that we can be as happy as we make up our mind to be.

 In case you’re wondering, Lincoln wasn’t the only person who said something along these lines.
 Here are a few other quotes from others that show the power of making up our minds to be happy.